 Students attending a physical campus or students attending through CTU’s Virtual Campus may submit a written request for a military leave of absence (LOA).
 Students may submit the request to the Registrar Office if they attend a physical campus or through LOARequests@ctuonline.edu if they attend CTU’s Virtual Campus.
-An approved military leave may not exceed two years.
+An approved military leave may not exceed two consecutive years, and combined absences for military leave may not exceed five years.

 The request must be submitted in writing/email prior to the beginning of the leave and include copies of the military orders.
 The request must include the date of submission, the effective date, and when the student expects to return to school.
-Upon return from a military leave of absence, the student’s previous academic program will be reinstated with consideration of any curriculum changes.
+Upon return from a military leave of absence, the student will be readmitted to their previous academic program.

 If the student is a title IV, federal student aid recipient and the requested timeframe is longer than the maximum 180 days allowed in the title IV federal student aid Leave of Absence policy (see details in the LOA section), then the student will be withdrawn from the school, which may have an impact on federal aid, loan repayment and exhaustion of the loan grace period.
 If you have title IV federal student loans, you may be eligible for a military deferment, however the deferment is not automatic; you or your designee must apply.
 You may initiate a request for a deferment by contacting your lender or a member of the HELP team at, 1-888-517-2630.
-Upon return from the military leave of absence, the student’s previous academic program will be reinstated with consideration of any curriculum changes.
 Students in a LOA status may not receive further financial aid disbursements until returning to active status.
 Contact the financial aid office for more information about the impact of a LOA on financial aid.